 The importance of eating sweet potato in pregnancy cannot be understated.
 Sweet potatoes are an excellent source of vitamins and minerals, including beta-carotene, which is converted to vitamin A in the body.
 Vitamin A is important for the development of the baby’s eyes, skin, and immune system.
 Sweet potatoes are also a good source of fibre, which can help with constipation, a common problem during pregnancy.

-What are the benefits of sweet potato during pregnancy?
+What are the health benefits of eating sweet potato during pregnancy?

 There are countless benefits of sweet potato during pregnancy.
 Here's what you need to know.